ahmedkaludi/core-web-vitals-pagespeed-booster/readme.txt

 ### Features

+* <strong>Flush Cache</strong>: Using this option you can choose on which events ( Wordpress Update,Switching Theme,Post/Page Deletion )  you want to clear website cache.
+* <strong>Auto Clear Cache</strong>: Clear you website on regular intervals , this helps you to keep your website cache updated.
 * <strong>Webp images</strong>: If images are slowing down your website, then converting them to WebP format can improve your page load speed test scores.
 * <strong>Lazy Load</strong>: Lazy loading allows your website to only load images when a user scrolls down to a specific image, which reduces website load time and improves website performance.
 * <strong>Minification</strong>: If you are trying to achieve 100/100 score on Google Pagespeed or GTMetrix tool, then minifying CSS and JavaScript will significantly improve your score.